Red Lentil Soup

 ¼ tsp chili flakes or ground cayenne, more to taste

-2 medium-sized carrots, peeled and cut into 1/4 inch dice
+2 medium-sized carrots, peeled and roughly chopped into 1/4 inch dice

 1 large bay leaf